 Infantile colic (colic) as a defined medical condition, is usually arrived at after other explanations for the symptoms have been excluded.
 According to at least one report1 it affects up to 25% of infants but anecdotal evidence indicates that this figure is much higher.
 Traditionally, conventional medicine (conmed) ignored infantile colic, referring to it either as a myth, or a transient issue of little consequence.
 For anyone with a baby suffering from this problem, it’s a reality that causes significant distress to the infant as well as parents, carers and siblings.
 In more recent times, conmed recognition, albeit limited, has been given to colic.
-It’s now referred to either as Crying Baby Syndrome or Infantile Colic.
+It’s now referred to either as Crying Baby Syndrome or Infantile Colic (Homeopathy Treatment for Colic).
 A specific cause is as yet unknown and the symptoms involve excessive crying for more than three hours per day for more than three days per week in an infant who is otherwise (clinically) well and thriving.
 The infant may also have abdominal distension, flatus, borborygmus, a flushed face, clenched fists, may draw their knees up or arch their back, as if in pain.
 Colic may develop in the early weeks of life, peaking at around 2-8 weeks of age and ceasing by around 12 to 16 weeks but may, in rarer cases, persist for up to 12 months1.

 The symptoms may occur at any time but more typically arise in the late afternoon or evening.
 While fewer than 5% of colicky infants are found to have an organic disease2, it’s important to differentiate colic from other causes of excessive crying such as constipation, infantile migraine, dairy, soy or some other form of allergy (where these may be associated with an aggravation of symptoms), gastro-oesophageal reflux (which may itself be secondary to dairy or soy allergy), or lactose overload / malabsorption (indicated by frothy watery diarrhoea with perianal excoriation).
 Other causes of persistent crying may include early teething, urinary tract infection, otitis media or raised intracranial pressure.
 These last three should be excluded as a matter of urgency where other signs or symptoms support their diagnosis.